glemaitre/pydicom.github.io-1/index.md

 [![Gitter chat](https://badges.gitter.im/pydicom.png)](https://gitter.im/gitterHQ/gitter)

-Dicom (Digital Imaging in Medicine) is the bread and butter of medical image datasets, storage and transfer.
+DICOM (Digital Imaging in Medicine) is the bread and butter of medical image datasets, storage and transfer.
 This is the future home of the Pydicom documentation.
-If you are a Python developer looking to get started with Dicom and Python, this will be the place to learn and contribute!
+If you are a Python developer looking to get started with DICOM and Python, this will be the place to learn and contribute!
 For now, here are some helpful links, and general plan for some of the code bases in the organization.
 If you want to come and chat, find our community on Gitter, or post an issue on one of our repos.

 ## Modules

 ### Pydicom
-If you want to work with dicom datasets, you should use [pydicom](https://pydicom.github.io/pydicom/stable/getting_started.html).
+If you want to work with DICOM datasets, you should use [pydicom](https://pydicom.github.io/pydicom/stable/getting_started.html).
 We have started a base of docs here, and see the <a href="https://pydicom.github.io/pydicom" target="_blank">documentation</a> for you to get started.

 ### Pynetdicom
 [pynetdicom3](https://github.com/pydicom/pynetdicom3) is where you want to start if you want to create Service Class Providers (SCPs) or Service Class Users (SCUs).
-These are the little servers/processes that echo/store/move/find dicom datasets around.
+These are the little servers/processes that echo/store/move/find DICOM datasets around.
 This is the bread and butter of the protocol, and is based on the original [pynetdicom](https://github.com/patmun/pynetdicom).
 We will soon be consolidating these two so that it is less confusing.

 ### Deid
 [deid](https://pydicom.github.io/deid) is a simple module and client that can handle coding (replacement of identifiers) with a study alias.
 See the [documentation](https://pydicom.github.io/deid) base for getting started.

 ## Applications
-[sendit](https://pydicom.github.io/sendit) is an example Dockerized web application to recive Dicom images, deidentify using your API (and deid, above), and then send off to different storage locations.
+[sendit](https://pydicom.github.io/sendit) is an example Dockerized web application to receive DICOM images, deidentify using your API (and deid, above), and then send off to different storage locations.
 This application is under development, and not yet ready for use.
 See the [documentation](https://pydicom.github.io/sendit) for details.

 [dicom-database](https://pydicom.github.io/dicom-database) is a simlpified version of sendit, intended for local management of DICOM.
 This application is under development.

 ## Containers
-We will be developing different dicom applications that are container-based.
+We will be developing different DICOM applications that are container-based.
 This means using [Docker](https://docs.docker.com/get-started/) and [Singularity](https://singularityware.github.io) to easily deploy servers (more suited for Docker), and general tools and applications (Singularity is more suited for tools on shared resources).

 ### Getting Started Containers
-[Dicom-Containers](https://github.com/pydicom/dicom-containers) serves equivalent Singularity and Docker containers for working with dicom tools and pydicom.
+[Dicom-Containers](https://github.com/pydicom/dicom-containers) serves equivalent Singularity and Docker containers for working with DICOM tools and pydicom.
 Specifically:

- - [getting-started](https://github.com/pydicom/dicom-containers/tree/master/getting-started) serves a [Docker](https://hub.docker.com/r/pydicom/dicom/) and [Singularity](https://singularity-hub.org/containers/1861/) container,each of which is a "quick start" image that you can build to easily start using some basic tools for working with dicom files.
-Currently, the image installs the [Dicom ToolKit](http://support.dcmtk.org/docs/), along with miniconda3 installed with pydicom and pynetdicom3.
+ - [getting-started](https://github.com/pydicom/dicom-containers/tree/master/getting-started) serves a [Docker](https://hub.docker.com/r/pydicom/dicom/) and [Singularity](https://singularity-hub.org/containers/1861/) container,each of which is a "quick start" image that you can build to easily start using some basic tools for working with DICOM files.
+Currently, the image installs the [DICOM ToolKit](http://support.dcmtk.org/docs/), along with miniconda3 installed with pydicom and pynetdicom3.
  - [pydicom-docs](https://github.com/pydicom/dicom-containers/tree/master/pydicom-docs) is a container that builds sphinx docs, intended for developers of pydicom that want a solution to develop docs that doesn't require installing additional dependencies.

 ### Dicom Scraper